roshnik1/roshnik1/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Waving%20Hand.png" alt="Waving Hand" width="28" height="28" />

-I'm **Roshni**, a passionate developer primarily interested in full-stack development. 🚀 From crafting sleek user interfaces to designing robust backend systems, I thrive on building complete and impactful solutions.
+I'm **Roshni**, a passionate developer primarily interested in **full-stack development**. 🚀 From crafting sleek user interfaces to designing robust backend systems, I thrive on building complete and impactful solutions.

 When I’m not coding, you can find me:
 - 📚 Getting lost in the pages of a great book